JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

 ### Xcode reports errors in the code calling the shared framework

-If you are using Xcode, your Xcode project may still be using an old version of the framework.
+If you work in Xcode, your Xcode project may be using an old version of the framework.
 To resolve this, return to IntelliJ IDEA and rebuild the project or start the iOS run configuration.

 ### Xcode reports an error when importing the shared framework

-If you are using Xcode, it may need to clear cached binaries: try resetting the environment by choosing **Product | Clean Build Folder** in the main menu.
+If you are using Xcode, you may need to clear cached binaries: try resetting the environment by choosing **Product | Clean Build Folder** in the main menu.

 ## Next step